coderofsalvation/json-ref-lite/README.md

 outputs: replaces value of foo with jsonresult from given url, also supports jsonpointers to remote source

+> NOTE: please install like so for remote support: 'npm install json-ref-lite sync-request'

 ## Example: local files

     {